isomerpages/moe-kentridgesec/_direct-school-admission-2025/DSA Sports and Games (Basketball).md

 </li>
 </ul>
 <p><strong>Training Programmes</strong>
 <br>1.
-Elementary Training Programme</p>
+Elementary Training Programme
-<p>This programme introduces the students to basic Basketball techniques
+<br>This programme introduces the students to basic Basketball techniques
 e.g. principles and skills to&nbsp;dribble, pass, shoot and defend, as well as fitness training to improve stamina and footwork.</p>
 <p>Additional training sessions are organised in preparation for competitions.